 While much knowledge is uncontested, the Underlay stores contested or contradictory statements, along with detailed context and chains of provenance.
 Evaluations of fidelity or accuracy can make use of this information, and can themselves be stored in other layers.
 The focus on provenance and iteration supports refinement, revision, and replication of observations.
 The structured granularity enables alignment of unrelated datasets, bulk analysis, and machine learning.

-The Underlay team is developing the protocols, first instances, and governing rules of this knowledge graph.
+The Underlay team is developing the protocols, first instances, and elements of this knowledge graph.
 Information will be added at first by building focused, interpretive overlays -- knowledge curated for a particular audience.
 Overlays could for instance be journals, maps, or timelines, incorporating many sources of more granular information into a single lens4.

 A network of Underlay nodes at different institutions, demonstrating local vs global updating.
 An initial pipeline for extracting structured knowledge and sources from documents to populate lower layers.
-Tools to sync with existing structured repositories such as Wikidata, Freebase, and SHARE.
-And tools to visualize what is in the Underlay and how it is being used.
+Tools to sync with existing structured repositories such as Wikidata, DBpedia, Freebase, and SHARE.
+And tools to visualize what is in the Underlay and how it is used.

 Interested?
 Send us a friendly email!